 Our Board of Directors has adopted our Outside Director Compensation Policy.
-Our Outside Director Compensation Policy provides that all non-employee directors are entitled to receive the following cash compensation for their services:
+For 2021, based on a review of the latest market data, there were no changes to non-employee director cash compensation.
+Our Outside Director Compensation Policy provided that all non-employee directors were entitled to receive the following cash compensation for their services in 2021:

-- \$40,000 retainer per year for each non-employee director; - \$20,000 retainer per year for service as non-executive chairman of the Board of Directors; - \$20,000 retainer per year for service as lead non-employee director; - \$15,000 retainer per year for the chairman of the audit committee or \$7,500 retainer per year for each other member of the audit committee; - \$10,000 retainer per year for the chairman of the compensation committee or \$5,000 retainer per year for each other member of the compensation committee; and - \$8,000 retainer per year for the chairman of the nominating and corporate governance committee or \$4,000 retainer per year for each other member of the nominating and corporate governance committee.
+- \$40,000 retainer per year for each non-employee director; - \$20,000 retainer per year for service as non-executive chairman of the Board of Directors; - \$20,000 retainer per year for service as lead non-employee director; - \$15,000 retainer per year for the chairman of the Audit Committee or \$7,500 retainer per year for each other member of the Audit Committee; - \$10,000 retainer per year for the chairman of the Compensation Committee or \$5,000 retainer per year for each other member of the Compensation Committee; and - \$8,000 retainer per year for the chairman of the Corporate Governance and Nominating committee or \$4,000 retainer per year for each other member of the Corporate Governance and Nominating committee.